Minneapolis Nursing Home Abuse Lawyers

 - Non-economic damages – compensation for pain and suffering

 - Punitive damages – damages to punish the caregiver for malicious abuse or neglect

 Personal injury victims who hire an attorney often recover more compensation than those who do not.

 TSR Injury Law's experienced attorneys have extensive knowledge of the legal process, relevant laws, how to determine the fair value of damages and how to negotiate for fair compensation.

-Our lawyers have been representing injury victims for more than 20 years and have recovered more than $150 million in compensation.
+Our lawyers have been representing injury victims for more than 20 years and have recovered $300 million in compensation.
 If you hire our firm, we can manage the entire legal process from start to finish, protecting your best interests every step of the way.

 If you have a case, we can launch a comprehensive investigation, reviewing medical reports, consulting medical experts and obtaining records from the facility.